SharieRhea/AdventOfCode2022/README.md

 December 1st to December 25th (like an Advent calendar!).
 The event was created and is maintained by Eric Wastl, check out the website [here](https://adventofcode.com)! <br/>

 I am working my way backwards through AoC to learn new languages.
 For 2022 I am trying c++, wish me luck!

+## Completed
+I completed Advent of Code 2022 on September 14, 2025!